walcutt/vesper-ridge-wiki/_notes/vesper-ridge-wiki/_public/C/The Clocktower.md

 Very recently, the Clocktower stirred to life for the first time in living memory, the hour hand ticking from 12 o’clock noon directly to 1 PM, and then several days later to 2 PM.
 Both times, this inexplicable motion was accompanied by the cacophonous clanging of bells, presumably originating from a belfry hidden within the tower itself.
 Some [[Vesperite|Vesperites]] report having experienced headaches and strange visions as they watched the clock tick.

-According to the strange automaton M-41D, the Clocktower is somehow connected to [[The Gloaming Lantern]].
+Many of the city’s strange phenomena appear to be tied to the Clocktower. [[The Gloaming Lantern]] seeks it out.